 - Pfizer will not fund a patient program/activity after the start date has passed.

-- The patient program/activity must be aligned with a clinical area of interest, refer to the "Important Deadlines and Dates" section above for the current year's list.
+- The patient program/activity must be aligned with a listed area of interest, refer to the "Important Deadlines and Dates" section above for the current year's list.

-- The target audience may not include healthcare professionals.
+- The target learner audience may not include healthcare professionals.

 - If Pfizer decides to provide a healthcare charitable contribution, the organization must sign a Letter of Agreement.

 - For all funded programs, the organization must complete an Acknowledgment Form following the conclusion of the patient program/activity.

 - A description of the program and its objectives

 - IRS determination letter confirming the organization's 501(c)(3) tax status

 - IRS Form W-9 Tax Identification Number and Certification